scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

     aout.push(buffer)

 Figure :ref:`m2k-noise-bands` shows four bands of 1mV/:math:`\sqrt{Hz}` noise being generated by one ADALM2000.
 The input vector is 8192 points long at a sample rate of 75ksps, for a bandwidth of 9.1Hz per point.
-Each “band” is 512 points, or 4687Hz wide.
+Each "band" is 512 points, or 4687Hz wide.
 The rolloff above ~20kHz is the SINC rolloff of the DAC.
 If the DAC is capable of a higher sample rate, the time series data can be upsampled and filtered by an interpolating filter.
 [14]_

 .. figure:: media/m2k_noise_bands_new.png